 availability in controlling nutrient release from the sediments.

-Müller, S & Mitrovic, SM 2015, 'Phytoplankton co-limitation by nitrogen and phosphorus in a shallow reservoir: progressing from the phosphorus limitation paradigm', Hydrobiologia, vol. 744, no. 1, pp. 255-269.View/Download from: UTS OPUS or Publisher's site
+Müller, S & Mitrovic, SM 2015, 'Phytoplankton co-limitation by nitrogen and phosphorus in a shallow reservoir: progressing from the phosphorus limitation paradigm', Hydrobiologia, vol. 744, no. 1, pp. 255-269.View/Download from: Publisher's site

 Phosphorus (P) limitation has been regarded as the rule in freshwater systems and the basis for phytoplankton growth management.
 We hypothesised that P would be the limiting nutrient for phytoplankton growth in Grahamstown Dam, a shallow, mesotrophic reservoir, across different seasons and on different experimental time scales.
 Seven fully factorial microcosm assays with additions of nitrogen (N) and P were conducted in situ during different seasons.
 The influence of longer experimental duration was examined in two 18-day mesocosm assays.
 Additions of N and P in combination evoked significantly higher phytoplankton biomass and biovolumes of individual algal genera compared with controls and other treatments in both types of experiment.
 There were some significant responses to P additions in the microcosm assays in winter.
 Some genera first responded to combined P and N addition and then to P only addition during the mesocoms assays.
 Our results show that P was not the limiting nutrient across all seasons but that phytoplankton was mostly co-limited by N and P. A longer experimental time scale did not change this outcome at the biomass level.
 This implies that input of N as well as of P should be considered in the management of phytoplankton growth.